HarshTrivedi/llm_server/README.md

     --gpus 2 \
     --memory 100GiB

-# In a different terminal, ssh into the server again
-ssh <username>@aristo-cirrascale-<...>
-# , and run
-beaker session describe
-# It'll show you the HOST and PORT the server is reachable on.
+# Mark the exposed port the server is running on.
+E.g. "Exposed Ports: 0.0.0.0:49198->8000/tcp"
-# Go to that url and it should show you the hello message from the right model.
+# The host is the server you logged in, e.g., aristo-cirrascale-13.reviz.ai2.in
+# You can access it now at host:port .
+E.g., http://aristo-cirrascale-13.reviz.ai2.in:49198
 ```

 ## 4. Use the Server